 Room Quality: The Paris has nice, standard rooms that are a cut below the really fancy Vegas places.
-They pretend to be Louis XIV furniture, but really it's just sort of ornate.
-The rooms are a little small.
+But they are pretty gaudy in a good, Vegas way.
+They are strong colors like blood red and dark woods with a ornate styling.
 They have large windows with good views, dark-wood armoires (with built-in safes), writing desks and the single king rooms have loveseats.
 The bathrooms are large and standard for a luxury property, with the always welcome separate tub and shower so everyone can get clean at once.
 Hairdryers are included.
 If you're ambitious, ask for a premium room, which is a bit larger than the average room.
 All rooms have irons and ironing boards to keep you entertained.
+For a few extra bones you can upgrade to a "Red" room, which has all the aforementioned red and is a little bit fancier.

 Service Quality: The service is okay.
 Room service has an extensive menu.
 The rooms are clean and towels are brought promptly, when you ask.